Marcus Junius Brutus: Settlement

 By early May, Brutus was considering exile.
 Octavian's arrival, along with the fake Marius, caused Antony to lose some of the support of his veterans, he responded by touring Campania – officially to settle Caesar's veterans – but actually to buttress military support.
 Dolabella at this time was on the side of the liberatores and also was the only consul at Rome; Antony's brother Lucius Antonius helped Octavian to announce publicly that he was to fulfil the conditions of Caesar's will, handing an enormous amount of wealth to the citizenry.
 Brutus also wrote a number of speeches disseminated to the public defending his actions, emphasising how Caesar had invaded Rome, killed prominent citizens, and suppressed the popular sovereignty of the people.

-By mid-May, Antony started on designs against Decimus Brutus's governorship in Cisalpine Gaul.
+By mid-May, Antony started on designs against Decimus Brutus' governorship in Cisalpine Gaul.
 He bypassed the senate and took the matter to the popular assemblies in June and enacted the reassignment of the Gallic province by law.
 At the same time, he proposed reassigning Brutus and Cassius from their provinces to instead purchase grain in Asia and Sicily.
-There was a meeting at Brutus's house attended by Cicero, Brutus and Cassius (and wives), and Brutus's mother, in which Cassius announced his intention to go to Syria while Brutus wanted to return to Rome, but ended up going to Greece.
+There was a meeting at Brutus' house attended by Cicero, Brutus and Cassius (and wives), and Brutus' mother, in which Cassius announced his intention to go to Syria while Brutus wanted to return to Rome, but ended up going to Greece.
 His initial plan to go to Rome, however, was to put on games in early July commemorating his ancestor Lucius Junius Brutus and promoting his cause; he instead delegated the games to a friend.
 Octavian also held games commemorating Caesar late in the month; around this time also, the liberatores started to prepare in earnest for civil war.